Wakefield: Twin cities

+Wakefield was previously twinned with Xiangyang, China (2016–2020) and Nanning, China (2019–2020).
+Both relations were ended due to human rights concerns relating to the treatment of Uyghur Muslims.

-Wakefield was previously twinned with Belgorod, Russia, but this agreement was ended in response to the 2022 Russian invasion of Ukraine.
+Wakefield was also previously twinned with Belgorod, Russia (1991–2022), but this agreement was ended in response to the 2022 Russian invasion of Ukraine.

 Freedom of the City

 The following people and military units have received the Freedom of the City of Wakefield.